7th English Language Arts Unit 12

 Example: I must remember to give that book back to my cousin.

-A. A male person or animal that has already been mentioned or is already known about.
+He: A male person or animal that has already been mentioned or is already known.

 Example: Does Josh still live in New York?
 No, he lives in Ohio now.